casangi/casadocs/docs/tasks/task_feather2.rst

      may havee a global beam and the other can have per-plane beams.
 Note that the user can add or modify beam information by using **imhead** or the **setrestoringbeam()** method of the image tool.
+   * Image masks will be ignored and all image pixel values will be used.
+It is suggested that the **replacemaskedpixels()** method of the image tool be run on the input images if they have masks prior to running feather2, setting all masked pixel values to 0.

    In general, it is the responsibility of the user to regrid the low resolution image to coincide with the coordinate system of